goliatone/arpscan/README.md

 Tested in Mac OSX 10.9.5 and Raspbian GNU/Linux 7 (wheezy).

-NOTE:
-When running on Mac you don't need to `sudo` the command, you do have to `sudo` on your Raspberry Pi.

 ## Getting Started
 First you need to install `arp-scan` if is not already installed.